HademiData/SpringBoot-Basic-Microservice/README.md

 - **Spring Cloud Gateway**: Acts as an API gateway for routing requests.
 - **Spring Cloud Config**: Manages external configurations for microservices.
 - **Lombok**: To reduce boilerplate code by using annotations.
-- **PostgreSQL**: The database used for persisting data in the Student and School services.
+- **PostgreSQL**: The database used for persisting Student and School services data.

 ## Services Overview